Privacy Notice: Job Applicants

 Application and shortlisting

-All the information you provide on your application form and/or CV will be used by our HR team to process your job application.
+All the information you provide on your application form and/or CV will be used by our People Team to process your job application.
 Via our application form, we request that you provide equal opportunities and diversity information.
 This is not mandatory and your application will not be affected if you don’t provide it.
-We will not make the information available to any staff outside our HR team, including recruiting managers, in a way that can identify you.
-Any information you provide will be used to produce statistics to monitor protected characteristics in line with the Public Sector Equality Duty which forms part of the Equalities Act 2010.
+We will not make the information available to any staff outside our People Team, including recruiting managers, in a way that can identify you.
+Any information you provide will be used to produce statistics to monitor protected characteristics in line with the Public Sector Equality Duty which forms part of the Equality Act 2010.

 Once the closing date for applications has passed, completed applications are forwarded to recruiting managers to enable them to shortlist for interview.
 Recruiting managers are not provided with your home address or your equal opportunities monitoring information, if you have provided it.